 CCSPA 312, 322 Adv.
 Conversational Spanish I & II 6 SH

-CCREL 304 Religious Faith, Culture & Economics in Central America 3SH (CIW)
+CCREL 304 Religion, Culture and Economics in Guatemala and Cuba 3SH (CIW)

 Immunizations and prescriptions may be obtained at EMU Health Services by appointment.